 Benefits of the JCPenney Credit Card

-After you are approved for a JCPenney store credit card (either in-store or online) you will receive a 20%-off coupon toward apparel or 5% off appliances which can save you a lot of money. (some exclusions apply to this offer – be sure to check the terms and conditions when you sign up).
+After you are approved for a JCPenney store credit card (either in-store or online) you will receive a 20%-off coupon (until November 14, 2018) toward select apparel or 5% off select appliances which can save you a lot of money. (some exclusions apply to this offer – be sure to check the terms and conditions when you sign up).

 About Store Credit Cards

-One of the benefits to store credit cards is that gaining approval tends to be easier than with bank issued, general-purpose credit cards so this can be a great way to get your credit in better shape.
-Even though you might not have a good credit score, it’s possible you can still be approved with a lower credit limit but remember, in most cases store credit cards carry higher APRs.
+One of the benefits to store credit cards is that gaining approval tends to be easier than with bank issued, general-purpose credit cards, so this can be a great way to get your credit in better shape.
+Even though you might not have a good credit score, it’s possible you can still be approved for a store card with a lower credit limit, but remember, in most cases, store credit cards carry higher APRs.
 Some store cards will even raise your limit if you make monthly payments on time, but this also depends on the issuer’s terms and conditions.

 What are the rates and fees for this card?

-With the JCPenney credit card, the variable APR on purchases is a high 26.99%.
+With the JCPenney credit card, the variable APR on purchases is a high 27.49% (as of 12/19/2019).
 That means it will be crucial that you pay off your balance each month or the finance charges could get very expensive.
 There is no annual fee for this card.

-When it comes time to pay your bill you’re not only going to want to make sure you are on time because of the high APR, but there is also a penalty of up to $38 on late payments.
+When it comes time to pay your bill you’re not only going to want to make sure you are on time because of the high APR.
+There is also a penalty fee of up to $38 on late payments.
+Making late payments also negatively impacts your score.
 You can make a payment online, over the phone, or in a JCPenney store.
 Just make sure you have the money in your bank account to cover it because you will not be able to use another credit card to pay your JCPenney card.

 Alternatives to the JCPenney Credit Card

 If you are a frequent JCPenney’s shopper and spend a decent amount of money at JCPenney, then their store credit card might be a great option.
-However, if you only shop at JCPenney occasionally or would rather earn cash back rewards for your purchases, then you might be interested in one of these alternatives.
+However, if you prefer the freedom to shop at multiple department stores without having too many credit cards, or would rather earn cash back rewards for your purchases, then you might be interested in one of these alternatives.

 Blue Cash Preferred® Card from American Express